DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/45 Keyboard Support.md

     </tr>
     <tr>
         <td>Left Mouse Button Drag</td>
         <td>Moves the selected elements.
-If you realizes the mouse button above a container, places the elements inside this container.</td>
+If you realize the mouse button above a container, places the elements inside this container.</td>
     </tr>
     <tr>
         <td>Ctrl + Left Mouse Button Drag</td>
         <td>Moves the selected elements.
-If you realizes the mouse button above a container, places the elements outside this container.</td>
+If you realize the mouse button above a container, places the elements outside this container.</td>
     </tr>
     <tr>
         <td>Shift + Left Mouse Button Drag</td>
         <td>Moves the selected elements horizontally or vertically.
-If you realizes the mouse button above a container, places the elements outside this container.</td>
+If you realize the mouse button above a container, places the elements outside this container.</td>
     </tr>
     <tr>
         <td>Ctrl + Mouse Wheel</td>